sailvpn/client/doc/IMPLEMENTATION_SUMMARY.md

 ### For Developers

 1. **Clean separation of concerns**
-   - `JwtTokenManager` handles all token logic
+   - `TokenManager` handles all token logic
    - `SecretImp` just calls `getCurrentToken()`
    - Easy to test and maintain